ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### QUIC Offload Budget

-For QUIC, senders might have pacing offload available, allowing them to schedule packets for transmission in the future.
-The offload budget can be increased to include the amount of data that can be scheduled.

-QUIC receivers might acknowledge packets less often than
-{{RFC9000, Section 13.2}}, such as when using the ACK-FREQUENCY extension.
-The offload budget can be increased by min(Ack-Eliciting Threshold, Requested Max Ack Delay * BBR.max_bw) to account for delayed acknowledgements.

-For standard QUIC, offload_budget is commonly equal to the send quantum:
+For QUIC, in the simplest case, offload_budget is equal to the send quantum:

 ~~~~
     BBRUpdateOffloadBudget():
       BBR.offload_budget = C.send_quantum
 ~~~~

+In addition, QUIC senders might have pacing offload available, allowing them to schedule packets for transmission in the future.
+In this case, the offload budget SHOULD be increased to include the amount of data that can be scheduled for future transmissions by the pacing offload mechanism.

+Furthermore, QUIC receivers might acknowledge packets less often than
+{{RFC9000, Section 13.2}}, such as when using the ACK-FREQUENCY ({{?I-D.draft-ietf-quic-ack-frequency}}) extension.
+The offload budget can be increased by min(Ack-Eliciting Threshold, Requested Max Ack Delay * BBR.max_bw) to account for delayed acknowledgements.

 ### BBR.extra_acked {#bbrextraacked}